govtmirror/mgm2/README.md

 setup:  In the root folder of the project, execute `npm install` and `bower install` to download all libraries.

-To add to the project, execute `yo angular:[type]` where type is as described at https://github.com/yeoman/generator-angular yeoman will update seveal portions of the project, including the unit tests, so you can go directly to pop[ulating the newly created object.
+To add to the project, execute `yo angular:[type]` where type is as described at https://github.com/yeoman/generator-angular yeoman will update seveal portions of the project, including the unit tests, so you can go directly to populating the newly created object.

 ### back-end